romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can data be passed between jobs in a GitHub Actions workflow?
+Q: How can data be passed between jobs in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By using artifacts to share data between jobs in a workflow**